-400. In the prior years' peer review reports, it was determined that Egypt did not have a process for the completion and exchange of templates.
+391. In the prior years' peer review reports, it was determined that Egypt did not have a process for the completion and exchange of templates.
 Therefore, Egypt was recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework (ToR II.B).
-As no action has been undertaken on this aspect during the year in review, the recommendation remains in place.
+As it is not known whether action has been undertaken on this aspect during the year in review, the recommendation remains in place.

-401. During the year in review, no exchanges took place and therefore no data on the timeliness of exchanges is reported.
+392. It is not known whether Egypt issued rulings during the year in review.
+Therefore, no data can be reported on the timeliness of exchanges of information.